agnieszkasia/SystemIntegrationProject/README.md

 # System Integration Web Application
-Web application that processes data from txt files, xml files and database.
+Web application that processes data from txt files, xml files and database, and using SOAP webservices.

 ## Technologies
 Project is created with: